JohnHenrySplitMyHeart/bikesanity/README.md

 If you are comfortable using command line tools and have Python on your system, you can install this module and use it directly.

-Otherwise you may be better off using the user-friendly graphical tool (coming soon).
+Otherwise you may be better off using the user-friendly graphical tool [**available here**](https://github.com/JohnHenrySplitMyHeart/bikesanity-ui).
 That is built on top of this library and so can perform the same actions, but will be easier for non-technical users.

 ### Who can use it?